ironbar/luxai/reports/07_Winning_Model_Documentation.md

 #### What training methods did you use?

+The final solution for the Lux AI challenge used Imitation Learning with a [Conditioned Unet](https://github.com/gabolsgabs/cunet).
+Thus it is supervised learning.

 #### Did you ensemble the models?

+The final solution has a single big model with around 24M of parameters.
+Previously I tried ensembling when I had smaller models like 5M parameters.

 #### If you did ensemble, how did you weight the different models?

+Not applicable.

 ### A6.
 Interesting findings

 #### What was the most important trick you used?

+The most beautiful trick used was to give the identity of the agent needed to imitate as input.
+This allowed to condition the policy of the agent and thus the model trained was able to imitate multiple different agents.

 #### What do you think set you apart from others in the competition?

+I discovered that imitation learning was successfull earlier than the other people and that gave me time to finetune a lot of details that helped to stand above other guys using imitation learning.

 #### Did you find any interesting relationships in the data that don't fit in the sections above?

+There was no dataset, so this is not applicable.

 ### A7.
 Simple Features and Methods